Updated: May 4, 2026

 Creating a specific "look" or color palette

-Ensuring skin tones remain natural unless stylistic choices dictate otherwise
+Keeping skin tones natural (unless stylistic choices dictate otherwise)

 Matching shots from different locations or lighting conditions